-Founded by Miami’s own husband and wife team, Derick Pearson and Felecia Hatcher of Code Fever, the weekend is a spin-off and pre-cursor to Blacktech Week, which will be held in September.
+Founded by Miami’s own husband and wife team, Derick Pearson and Felecia Hatcher-Pearson of Code Fever, the weekend is a spin-off and precursor to BlackTech Week, which will be held in September.

-Its main goal was to connect entrepreneurs of color to funding, vital information, mentors and resources so they won’t be left behind and miss all of the opportunities in the tech industry.
+The weekend’s main goal was to connect entrepreneurs of color to funding, vital information, mentors and resources so they won’t be left behind and miss the lucrative opportunities in the tech industry.

 “Technology is the way to equal opportunity for our community.
 It is the only industry where everyone is learning on the job,” said Lauren Maillian, a former model turned entrepreneur, author, investor and reality TV star who served as one of the expert panelists during the weekend.

-Maillian also encouraged transparency in shar ing ideas and failures, saying failures are actually creating million-dollar and billion-dollar companies now more than ever.
+Maillian also encouraged transparency in sharing ideas and failures, saying those who failed before are actually creating million-dollar and billion-dollar companies now more than ever.

 “Something that I personally feel is a handicap to our community is that we keep our ideas to ourselves … White boys don’t do that,” Maillian said.
 “It’s in the opportunities to fail that we realize the opportunity to do something bigger and better.
 I would rather people rip the idea apart and give me a counter to be able to look at the idea in a different way instead of spending all my resources to put into a company or a concept to put out into the world and realize it’s not right.”

-Her statement was validated by many of her peers including Blacktech co-founder Hatcher.
+Her statement was validated by many of her peers including BlackTech co-founder Hatcher-Pearson.

-According to Hatcher, they decided to start the weekend after reviewing the data and growth from the last two years of Blacktech Week.
+According to Hatcher-Pearson, they decided to start the weekend after reviewing the data and growth from the last two years of BlackTech Week.

-Finding that access to funding was a major pain point, Hatcher and her team decided to dedicate the weekend to teaching entrepreneurs how to overcome that obstacle with topics like how to access government funding, crowdfunding, how to pitch venture capitalists, angel funding, etc.
+Finding that access to funding was a major pain point, the Pearsons and their team decided to dedicate the weekend to teaching entrepreneurs how to overcome that obstacle with topics like how to access government funding, crowdfunding, how to pitch venture capitalists, angel funding, etc.

 “We have amazing assets.
-We know our community dictates culture so these companies are literally making new decisions about the product that they should be making at their technology companies based on our consumption habits of their platforms,” Hatcher said.
+We know our community dictates culture so these companies are literally making new decisions about the product that they should be making at their technology companies based on our consumption habits of their platforms,” Hatcher-Pearson said.
 “How can we financially benefit from that?
-That’s why Blacktech Weekend and Blacktech Week exist.”
+That’s why BlackTech Weekend and BlackTech Week exist.”